Skip to main content

 Share

-The 2024 Pride London Festival wrapped up on Sunday, with the highlight the three-day event being the annual parade.
+The 2024 Pride London Festival wrapped up on Sunday, with the highlight of the three-day event being the annual parade.

 The parade kicked off at noon running from the intersection of Queens Avenue and Quebec Street to Victoria Park.